isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag by-value exceptions if their type are part of a hierarchy (could require whole-program analysis to be perfect).
+Flag by-value exceptions if their types are part of a hierarchy (could require whole-program analysis to be perfect).

-### <a name="Re-never-fail"></a> E.16: Destructors, deallocation, and `swap` must never fail
+### <a name="Re-never-fail"></a>E.16: Destructors, deallocation, and `swap` must never fail

 ##### Reason